 - Ujamaa (Family): The belief in family and general communal understanding.
 Ujamaa is dedicated to cooperative economics and how celebrants can build and maintain their own businesses and how they can all profit from the success of those businesses.

 - Nia (Purpose): To make our collective vocation the building and developing of our community in order to restore our people to their traditional greatness.
 “Nia” is the Swahili word for “purpose.”
 The principle of nia is meant to encourage celebrants to make the building and development of their communities a collective vocation.

 - Kuumba (Creativity): To do always as much as we can, in the way we can, in order to leave our community more beautiful and beneficial than we inherited it.
 Creativity is the basis for the principle of kuumba, which encourages celebrants to do everything they can to make their communities more beautiful and fruitful for all.

 - Imani (Faith): To believe with all our heart in our people, our parents, our teachers, our leaders, and the righteousness and victory of our struggle.
 The Swahili word for “faith,” imani promotes believing fully in one’s people, parents, teachers, and leaders.

 Symbols for this holiday include a decorative mat on which other symbols are placed, corn and other crops, a candle holder with seven candles, called a kinara, a communal cup for pouring libations, gifts, a poster of the seven principles, and a black, red, and green flag.
 The symbols designed to convey the seven principles.

 Is there anything else I should add or make known about this holiday?

 Some information has been taken from Wikipedia.
 Also this was published in our family Christmas Newsletter, Patterson Post 11.
-First published on Courageous Christian Father December 26, 2016.
-Last republished December 17, 2018.
+Parts used from MetroCreative.
+TF20C555 First published on Courageous Christian Father December 26, 2016.
+Last republished or updated December 23, 2020.